-An undergraduate certificate acknowledges an area of specialty or grouping of courses that enhance the student’s degree program.
-Certificates are not certifications, which are only awarded by governmental and professional agencies.
+An undergraduate certificate acknowledges an area of specialty or a grouping of courses that enhance the student’s degree program.
+Certificates are not certifications, which are awarded only by governmental and professional agencies.

 Information Sciences and Technology